Fall 2017 Enrollment

 Perhaps the most enriching and life-changing experience a student can have is studying abroad in another country.
-In addition to academics, students learn first-hand about new places, people, and cultures while experiencing things most people only see in books or on a screen.
-Viterbo students also have opportunities to join their classmates on week-long overseas trips during Christmas break.
+In addition to academics, students learn firsthand about new places, people, and cultures while experiencing things most people only see in books or on a screen.
+Viterbo students also have opportunities to join their classmates on week-long overseas trips during break.
 For example, a group of Viterbo theatre and musical theatre students traveled to London to learn more about the history of theatre and see different styles of theatre.
 And, as part of a Viterbo class, students have traveled to South Africa to explore and learn more about history and culture.

 Service is an essential component of a Viterbo education.
 Students can choose to help with a Habitat for Humanity house build, to collect hats and mittens for those less fortunate, or to stock the food shelves at the local food pantry.
 Students find the experience of providing service extremely rewarding.
-Viterbo also hosts Service Saturdays, which provides opportunities for students and employees to serve alongside various community organizations, connect with each other, and enjoy a post-service reflection meal.
-Viterbo campus ministry organizes spring break and summer service trips to Midwest cities during spring and winter breaks to focus on building community among trip participants, between participants and the people served, and living out the message of the Gospel.
+Viterbo also hosts Service Saturdays, which provides monthly opportunities for students and employees to serve alongside various community organizations, connect with each other, and enjoy a post-service reflection meal.
+Viterbo campus ministry organizes service trips to Midwest cities during spring and winter breaks to focus on building community among trip participants, between participants and the people served, and living out the message of the Gospel.

 Viterbo’s ability to engage students in meaningful civic and community projects has been recognized nationally, as the university was named to the President’s Higher Education Service Honor Roll.